Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 Both Pointers and Greyhounds are loving and loyal, so you’re guaranteed to get a dog that bonds instantly with the family.

-However, they do have their own ideas as both breeds are very intelligent, meaning your dog may be problematic if not trained properly when young.
+However, they do have their own ideas as both breeds are very intelligent, meaning your dog may be problematic if not appropriately trained when young.

 When trained, your Pointer Greyhound mix will do anything for you.
 However, their dedication to you might cause slight separation anxiety if you’re away from them for too long.

-An anxious dog can be quite destructive, and you might end up with ripped furniture or chewed skirting boards if you’re not careful.
+An anxious dog can be pretty destructive, and you might end up with ripped furniture or chewed skirting boards if you’re not careful.

 The best way to avoid this is to keep your Pointer Greyhound occupied with toys and activities or even get them a friend.